NannyML/nannyml/docs/how_it_works/chunking_data.rst

     >>> sample_size
     624.99

-So for the analyzed case chunk should contain at least 625 observations to keep dispersion of accuracy on chunks coming from random effect of sampling below 0.02 SD.
+So for the analyzed case the chunk should contain at least 625 observations to keep dispersion of accuracy on chunks coming from random effect of sampling below 0.02 SD.
 In the actual implementation the final value is rounded to full hundredths and limited from the bottom to 300.